totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.onlineapi.rst

 The heart of our online app, with the business logic, is defined on ``route.py``, this file get as complex as the number of services and their own complexity.
-Every service is implemented as an anotated function, as in the example below:
+Every service is implemented as an annotated function, as in the example below:

 ::